mesosphere-backup/dcos-bootstrap/README.md

 ### Use DC/OS CLI

 After bootstrapping DC/OS, you can also use the `./dcos` script to remotely manage your cluster.
-The script is a convenience wrapper around the [dcos tool] provided by Mesosphere.
+The script is a convenience wrapper around the [dcos tool].
 Run `./dcos` without parameters to get a list of all available commands.

 ### Destroy DC/OS cluster